adventuremomblog

 If you want an authentic Cajun experience attending a Courir de Mardi Gras is a must!

-Costumed men and women would travel on trucks and horseback begging residents for ingredients to a gumbo.
+Costumed men and women would travel on trucks and horseback begging residents for ingredients for a gumbo.

-There is typically live music and dancing involved and communal gumbo after all of the ingredients are gathered.
+There is typically live music, dancing, and communal gumbo after the ingredients are gathered.

 The exciting part is when a chicken is released and onlookers race around trying to catch it.